Nymphargus chancas

 Nymphargus chancas (common name: Peru Cochran frog) is a species of frog in the family Centrolenidae.
 Until recently it was only known from its type locality in the Lamas Province in Peru; however, it is now known to occur more widely in the northern San Martín Region of Peru, extending into the Cordillera del Cóndor in Zamora-Chinchipe Province, Ecuador.

 Description

 Adult males measure 25–26 mm in snout–vent length; female length has not been reported.
 The snout is truncate, or sometimes slightly protruding laterally.
 The tympanum is visible, with its upper hidden by the supra-tympanic fold and tubercles.
 The toes are two-thirds webbed.
-Dorsal coloration varies from dull yellow green to orage yellow or olive gray.
+Dorsal coloration varies from dull yellow green to orange yellow or olive gray.
 There are distinct yellow flecks on the dorsum, which can occasionally belarge and bright.
 However, individuals can change their color rapidly.
 One specimen had prominent occellations that faded after capture.
 The iris can be pale yellowish-bronze, or silvery-white with a faint yellow suffusion.